zaiisao/Documentation/en/Agora Platform/manage_member.md

 Agora predefines five roles for you.
 The permissions of these five predefined roles are as follows:

-- **Administrator** has full access.
+- **Admin** has full access.
 The administrator can view the usage, Agora Analytics, the account balance and transactions, and manage projects and members.
 - **Finance** has access to the Billing Center.
 - **Product/Operation** has access to the Product & Usage page.
 - **CS/Maintenance** has access to the Agora Analytics page.